For some time the plan has bee to experiment with LED strip lighting for improved white light, fewer shadows and lower power draw.

 Another issue was the dodgy manufacturers soldering connecting LED segment on the reel.
 This must be checked and tested and improved where necessary.

-While installing the lights I noticed that the roof space is very hot.
-It’s summer now and the roof is painted a red-brown and attracts a lot of heat.
-So I did experiment with an extractor fan to vent the roof space.
+We are in early summer and while installing the lights I noticed that the roof space was very hot.
+The roof is about 30 square meters and painted a dark red-brown which attracts a lot of heat.
+On a clear day in full sun, well over 50 deg-C. So I decided to install an extractor fan.